Dravani/Cook-Master/README.md

 # Cook-Master

-A website that lists recipes for different meals.
-You can input ingredients available to you to recieve recipes that you can make with them.
-You can also make an account to add you own recipes, rate other recipes, add pictures of recipes you've made, and comment on other recipes.
-Other constraint include meals that are safe to eat if you have certain allergies.
+Cook Master is a social media website that allows you to share your recipes and meals with the cook master community.
+You can make an account to add your own recipes, rate other recipes, add pictures of recipes you've made, and comment/like on other recipes.
+You can input ingredients available to you and it will provide Youtube videos for you to make meals with what is available.

 Vedansh Parvathaneni (Back-End)
 John Dinh (Back-End)